 2.1.6 Language

 Description: The mobile application built for iOS/Android devices will use English as a language for all the voice commands and also the user interface will be shown in English only.
 Rationale: Given the time constraint of the project, there will be not enough time to develop the application to support multiple languages.
-Fit criterion: The built product should use English as the language for display or performing any actions like voice commands.
+Fit criterion: The built product should use English as the language for display or for performing any actions like voice commands.

 Naming Conventions and Definitions